We recommend using the latest version of IE11, Edge, Chrome, Firefox or Safari.

 There is increasingly more demand for the data sets that underline research to be available.
 Funding agencies are requiring that research data be preserved, discoverable, accessible, and reusable.
 Journal publishers are also asking that the data sets that support the research findings in a paper be made available.
 As a way to address, data sets [no larger than 5GB per file] may be uploaded into INDIGO.

 If you have sensitive data, INDIGO is not an appropriate place for the data.
 However, you may create a metadata only record, which will allow you to make know you have data that others can request from you for re-use, with the correct security and credentials.
-Please see Meta Data Only Records.
+Please see Metadata Only Records for additional requirements for metadata only records.

 Please note there are many data repositories available, including subject discipline repositories which may be more appropriate for your data.
 Consult the Registry of Research Data Repositories (https://www.re3data.org/) to explore other options for depositing your research data.